 FTI Consulting, Senior Project Mgr., Global Real Estate

 CFP (r), CTFA, CCPS (tm), Pinnacle Advisory Group

 Jenkins Restorations, Architect

 School of Engineering, Dean

 School of Architecture & Planning, Dean

 Philip A. Stevens, B.C.E.
 1958

 Stevens Builders Inc. (ret.)

 The Senators Club Alumni, as a primary focus, has always been interested in helping young men and women learn about the educational community that is The Catholic University of America.
-They are dedicated to helping the CUA Office of Admissions to recruit the finest individuals to the university.
-This objective needs to be enhanced and continued.
-In addition, and of concurrent importance, the Senators believe it is part of their mission and heritage to assist in the placement of CUA graduates in the world of work.
+They are dedicated to helping the Catholic University Office of Admissions to recruit individuals to the University.
+In addition, and of concurrent importance, the Senators believe it is part of their mission and heritage to assist in the placement of Catholic University graduates in the world of work.

-Starting as a modest network of students on campus, the lists of CUA’s Senators Club members now read like a Who’s Who in engineering, architecture and construction in Washington, D.C.
-Recent CUA graduates from the Schools of Architecture and Engineering are invited to join this exclusive group of successful businessmen.
+Recent Catholic University graduates from the Schools of Architecture and Engineering are invited to join this exclusive group of successful businessmen.